lachlanc/py-ardx/public/content/eprimer.md

 ### Identifying:
 The part ID is written on the outside of the package (this sometimes requires a lot of light or a magnifying glass to read).
 ### Things to watch out for:
-Proper orientation (look for marks showing pin 1)
+Proper orientation (look for marks showing pin 1).
+Normally shown on data sheet, common markings include a notch at top of package or a indented dot.

 ### More Details:
 http://ardx.org/ICIC